apache/openwhisk-catalog/README.md

 | `/whisk.system/watson` | offers a convenient way to call various Watson APIs.|
 | `/whisk.system/weather` | offers a convenient way to call the IBM Weather Insights API.|

+## How to create packages

+If you want to create your own packages,  [openwhisk-package-template](https://github.com/openwhisk/openwhisk-package-template) is a good package creation template to help you build, test and integrate new packages.

 For more details about how to use these packages, you can go to the README.md under each package folder.